UoB-COMSM0110/2023-group-22/README.md

 <br>
 To create a clear and organized system for Doodle Jump, we've designed a class diagram that includes different pages and windows as classes to help players navigate and understand the game.

 First, we have the Start Page class, which players see when they open the game.
 This class allows players to choose their character and provides access to two auxiliary windows: the Setting Window and the Help Window.
-The Setting Window allows players to adjust the number of players and difficulty level, while the Help Window provides guidance on how to play the game.
+The Setting Window allows players to adjust the number of players and the difficulty level, while the Help Window provides guidance on how to play the game.
 These pages are designed to enhance user control and freedom.

 During gameplay, there are four important classes: Doodle, Platform, Equipment, and Monster.
 The objective is to help the Doodle jump as high as possible, while avoiding falling off the screen or colliding with monsters.
 Equipments can help the Doodle jump higher and gain points more efficiently, but can also lead to collisions with monsters.
 To implement these features, we've designed three interactions: Doodle & Platform, Doodle & Equipment, and Doodle & Monster.